 - Medication-Assisted Treatment (MAT)

 - Dual Diagnosis Program

 - Insurance Information for Treatment at Live Free Recovery Services

 - Attend Drug Rehab Programs Here at Live Free Recovery

 What is an Addiction Rehab Program?

 When it comes to addiction treatment, there are various levels of care.
 These levels of care vary based on their intensity of treatment.
 For example, inpatient drug rehab programs are highly intense and structured and provide 24/7 care and monitoring.
-People should attend these programs if they suffer from severe level drug addictions and/or they need 24/7 care and monitoring.
+People should attend these programs if they suffer from severe level drug abuse and addictions and/or they need 24/7 care and monitoring.